-Cristiano Ronaldo Turned Down Offers To Join Manchester United & PSG To Join Juventus
+Cristiano Ronaldo Turned Down Offers To Join Manchester United And PSG To Sign With Juventus

 Ronaldo didn’t want to risk holding off a move until the last minute, ending any chance of a move to Paris.

-The Express’ report actually reveals that it was Ronaldo himself who inquired about a move to Juventus.
+The Express report actually reveals that it was Ronaldo himself who inquired about a move to Juventus.
 The Portuguese star appreciated the way the club was run and said that he was close to joining them back when he was beginning his career in his native Portugal.

 “I like them because they are an organized club and I do not forget that they tried to sign me when I was at Sporting CP,” said Ronaldo, according to the report.